OsBlaineOra/db-devops-tools/UTPLSQL.md

 ```
 This will create 30 new customers in the table before the test is run.
 1. [Git add/commit/push][GitLink]
+1. **In Jenkins**
     1. Check results, all 3 tests should now pass.
-1. Check coverage
-   The coverage should now be at 93.33%.
+    1. Check coverage, the coverage should now be at 93.33%.

 ## Test for null in 0 out
 Edit the package spec